 The standard for coverage is assisted not financed.
-This means that Davis-Bacon requirements are operable without regard to whether the HOME funds are used for construction or non-construction activities.
+This means that Davis-Bacon requirements are operable without regard to whether the HOME funds are used for construction or nonconstruction activities.
 Non-construction activities include real property acquisition, architectural and engineering fees, and other professional services.
-In some cases, Davis-Bacon requirements may be triggered when HOME funds are used to provide down payment assistance to individual homebuyers. [refer to HUD's HOME regulations (24 CFR .354(a)(2)) or consult with HUD Labor Relations Staff if their project involves down payment assistance to homebuyers.]
-This also recognizes that HOME projects can contain units that are not assisted by HOME.
+In some cases, Davis-Bacon requirements may be triggered when HOME funds are used to provide down payment assistance to individual homebuyers.
+HOME projects can contain units that are not assisted by HOME.
 The threshold applies only to the number of units assisted by HOME.
 For unit threshold purposes, we use the number of units identified as "HOME" units under the program definition whether determined on a pro-rata basis, specific designation, or other means allowable by HUD's Office of Community Planning and Development (CPD).